-As usual, it’s hard to predict what’s going to happen, even if we are talking about the healthcare segment, which, apart from Defense, is the most secure and stable one of them.
+As usual, it’s hard to predict what’s going to happen, even if we are talking about the healthcare sector, which, apart from Defense, is the most secure and stable one of them.

 Here are some things that will happen, nicely summed up in what PricewaterhouseCoopers has named The New Health Economy:

-- The main market maker in the healthcare arena will, eventually, become the federal government.
+- The main market maker in the healthcare sector will, eventually, become the federal government.